 Where Does the Name Elise Come From?

 Elise originates from France.
-It emerged in the Middle Ages and gained significant traction in the 17th century as a fashionable diminutive of Elizabeth.
-While the English tended to shorten Elizabeth to Bess, Liz, or Eliza, the French naturally gravitated toward the softer ending of the name, resulting in Elise (and the similar Lise).
+It emerged in the Middle Ages and caught on in the 17th century as a fashionable short form of Elizabeth.
+English speakers clipped Elizabeth to Bess, Liz, or Eliza; French speakers kept the soft ending instead and arrived at Elise, and at the shorter Lise.

 How Popular Is the Name Elise?